Til hovedinnhold

 • Ikke tilgjengelig for hent i butikk

 Lobbying competition is viewed as a delegated common agency game under moral hazard.
 Several interest groups try to influence a policy-maker who exerts effort to increase the probability that a reform be implemented.
-With no restriction on the space of contribution schedules, all equilibria perfectly reflect the principals'' preferences over alternatives.
+With no restriction on the space of contribution schedules, all equilibria perfectly reflect the principals' preferences over alternatives.
 As a result, lobbying competition reaches efficiency.
 Unfortunately, such equilibria require that the policy-maker pays an interest group when the latter is hurt by the reform.
 When payments remain non-negative, inducing effort requires leaving a moral hazard rent to the decision maker.
-Contributions schedules no longer reflect the principals'' preferences, and the unique equilibrium is inefficient.
+Contributions schedules no longer reflect the principals' preferences, and the unique equilibrium is inefficient.
 Free-riding across congruent groups arises and the set of groups active at equilibrium is endogenously derived.
-Allocative efficiency and redistribution of the aggregate surplus is linked altogether and both depend on the set of active pri
+Allocative efficiency and redistribution of the aggregate surplus are linked altogether and both depend on the set of active principals, as well as on the group size.

 Produktegenskaper